Best budget laptops 2023: top cheap laptops for university students

-If you can’t afford £200, you may be better off buying a second-hand or refurbished laptop, although some decent Chromebooks are available from £160.
+If you can’t afford a new model, you may be better off buying a second-hand or refurbished laptop, although there are some decent Chromebooks available from £160.

 - How to choose the best budget laptop